The UN General Assembly Sponsorship Dataset

 (4) Interstate influence and other roles in bargaining dynamics: key research questions in UNGA literature on interstate influence, such as vote-buying or socialization effects, can be further explored.
 The drafting process, in particular, offers micro-level observations that are denser than yearly aggregates of voting scores, making them more reliable to trace observable behavior back to preferences.
 For example, priority scores can be used to map the precise moment when great powers endorsed a draft and if this signal increased the likelihood of co-sponsorship by ODA-receiving countries (Seabra and Mesquita 2022).

-(5) Determinants of action: lastly, data also allow for causal research designs on country behavior or legislative outcomes.
+(5) Determinants of action: lastly, data also allow for causal research designs on country behavior or on legislative outcomes.
 Examples would include modelling the determinants of a country’s decision to join a draft, survival models on how long until they adhere, or what factors explain the success of failure of a proposal, in case draft outcome is treated as the dependent variable.

 Seabra, Pedro; Mesquita, Rafael, 2022, “UN General Assembly Sponsorship Dataset”, https://doi.org/10.7910/DVN/MPQUE2, Harvard Dataverse, V2